eligolf/affinity_chess/README.md

 Affinity Chess is a chess program/engine written in Python, supporting both play against a human or an AI.

 # Before you start playing
 In the file settings.py you will find a lot of settings for the game and GUI in general.
-Here are some of the most important things to know of before you start playing:
+Here are some of the most important settings to know of before you start playing:
 - game_mode: 'ai' to play against the AI, 'human' to play human vs human.
 - is_ai_white: True if AI is playing as white, False if AI is black.
 - max_search_time: After this time runs out, the AI returns the move from the current depth.